liferay/liferay-screens/portal/README.md

 https://github.com/liferay/liferay-plugins/tree/6.2.x/webs/mobile-widgets-web

-The Liferay Screens' Compatiblity Plugin will be eventually released as a marketplace plugin
+The Liferay Screens' Compatiblity Plugin will be eventually released as a marketplace plugin.